gorguner/design-patterns/README.md

  2. Creational Patterns
      1. Factory Pattern:  Creating and delivering objects based on incoming parameters.
+        Factory Method Pattern enables you to use inheritance and polymorphism to encapsulate the creation of concrete products.
            - Simple Factory:
            - Static build method that returns a concrete class that is a subclass of a parent class based on parameters.
-	2. Factory Method:
+     3. Factory Method:
          - Subclass creates the object but the factory class calls to common functions.
          - For instance you create a AbstractFactory and then sub classes that inherit from the abstract factory.
          - leave the object creation to the subclasses and
 	- Car::build(carName)
 		- Sedan
 		- Hatchback